CeciliaKlein/teaching/readme.rst

 When you are waiting for a job to complete, please look at the input, output and help of the different programs run until that point.

+..

+  A cheatsheet with basic Linux and Cluster commands is available `here <cheatsheet.html>`_.

 Access the CRG cluster
 ~~~~~~~~~~~~~~~~~~~~~~